Application-Consistent Backups (BETA)

 To learn more, refer to Working with VSS chapter of the VMware documentation

-You can configure the application-consistent settings on the Select Virtual Machines step of the VMware backup wizard.
+You can configure the application-consistent options on the Application Processing Options step of the VMware backup wizard.
+These options can be configured separately for each virtual machine.

 The following options are available:

-- Back up virtual machines with application-consistent issues.
+• Try application processing.
+Back up virtual machines 'as is' if failed.
 Once this option is selected, virtual machines are backed up one by one.
-With VMware Tools, the state of applications running on virtual machines is checked, then a snapshot is made and an application-consistent backup is performed.
-In case an application-consistent snapshot is not created for some reason, a regular snapshot of this virtual machine is performed
+Using the installed VMware Tools, the state of applications running on virtual machines is checked, then a snapshot is made and an application-consistent backup is performed.
+In case an application-consistent snapshot is not made for some reason, a regular snapshot is done for this virtual machine.

-- Skip virtual machines with application-consistent issues.
-Once this option is selected, virtual machines with applications that did not flush pending I/O operations from memory to disks, are skipped, and an appropriate warning is displayed
+• Require successful application processing.
+Skip virtual machines if failed.
+Once this option is selected, virtual machines with applications that did not flush pending I/O operations from memory to disks, are skipped and an appropriate warning is displayed for a user.

-- Do not use application-consistent backup.
-Once this option is selected, regular VM snapshots are created without quiescing
+• Disable application processing.
+Back up virtual machines 'as is'.
+Once this option is selected, regular VM snapshots are done without quiescing.